What Is Gut Health? Experts Explain Why It’s Important—and How to Improve It

 While a short-term shift in gut bacteria is totally normal (sometimes you need those antibiotics to conquer that UTI or strep throat, after all!), over time, less-than-optimal gut health can do a number on your body.

-While it’s impossible to say what levels of gut health might prevent or promote illness, as a general rule, a less robust and varied gut microbiome tends to put one at higher risk for a slew of diseases, including two of the most common causes of death in America: diabetes and heart disease.
-An unhealthy gut environment has also been linked to cancer, irritable bowel syndrome (IBS), and inflammatory bowel disease (IBD).
+While it’s impossible to say what levels of gut health might prevent or promote illness, as a general rule, a less robust and varied gut microbiome tends to put someone at higher risk for a slew of diseases, including two of the most common causes of death in the US: diabetes and heart disease.
+An unhealthy gut environment has also been linked to cancer and irritable bowel syndrome (IBS).
 That’s why it’s key to maintain healthy habits that are good for your gut—and thus, good for your whole body.

 How to Improve Your Gut Health